 Kanyama Zambia Bookfeeding

-Kanyama Library will be officialy open in the September 2017 and is a result of a hard work of the local community, Italian NGO Africa Call and Bookfeeding Project.
+Kanyama Library was officialy open in the September 2017 and is a result of a hard work of the local community, Italian NGO Africa Call and Bookfeeding Project.
 At the moment we are trying to collect books in English for children and youth so we can open this library with full shelves.
 The Zambian Government should provide for school books.
 That's why we are looking for fiction books, specially for teenagers, and even for dictionaries, atlas and history books.Languages: English, Chinyanka Open project.

 Madagascar Mobile Library